1. How do I access technology related information and resources?

 Please click on the “Submit Work Request” icon on the Technology Services page.
 This system is used for lots of additional things such as consultant requests and institutional project requests but typically you will be choosing “Service Request” in the “Request Type” field.
 Work Requests require department chair or director approval.
-For more information on how to submit a Work Request, please see Campus Technologies - Work Request Tutorial .
+For more information on how to submit a Work Request, please see Campus Technologies - Service Request Tutorial (for Employees) .

 4. Is there a way to access technology related information and how-to guides if I want to try solving an issue by myself?

-In addition to the KnowledgeBase, Parkland College also offers employees and students FREE access to lynda.com which contains over 4,500 professional video tutorials created by industry experts on topics ranging from Microsoft Outlook to digital photography - online anytime, anywhere.
+In addition to the KnowledgeBase, Parkland College also offers employees and students FREE access to LinkedIn Learning (formerly lynda.com) which contains thousands of professional video tutorials created by industry experts on topics ranging from Microsoft Outlook to digital photography - online anytime, anywhere.
 Please navigate to https://go.parkland.edu/linkedinlearning OR click on the inLearning icon on my.parkland.edu.

-LinkedIn Learning (for Parkland Employees and Students)
+LinkedIn Learning (for Parkland Employees and Students) - Access and Navigation

 5. How will I receive notification if there is an issue or potential outage of one of Parkland’s systems such as Cobra?

 IT event notices and alerts get sent via email to all Parkland employees.
-That same information will also be posted under the “Announcements” section on the portal.
+That same information will likely also be posted under the “Announcements” section on the portal.

-6. As a Parkland employee, is there any software that is available for me to install on my personal computer?
+8. As a Parkland employee, is there any software that is available for me to install on my personal computer?

-8. What if I want to access the installed client version of Outlook from my Parkland office computer?
+10. What if I want to access the installed client version of Outlook from my Parkland office computer?

-The client version of Outlook is more full-featured than the web version and it is installed on all Parkland office machines by default (for security reasons, it is not installed on any Parkland machines that are shared, including instructor stations, part-time faculty offices, etc. There will not be an icon for it on the desktop so you will want to search for Outlook via the start menu on Windows computers.
-You can then create a shortcut or pin it to your taskbar.
+The client version of Outlook is more full-featured than the web version and it is installed on all Parkland office machines by default (for security reasons, it is not installed on any Parkland machines that are shared, including instructor stations, part-time faculty offices, etc.).
+There will not be an icon for it on the desktop so you will want to search for "Outlook" and select the "Outlook app."
 The first time you access it, you will need to set it up.
 For instructions on how to do this, please see:

-Office 365 (Outlook 2013/2016/2019) - How to Set Up Your Outlook Client Account Profile (Windows)
+Office 365 - How to Set Up Your Outlook Client Account (Windows)

-Document 54310 is unavailable at this time.
+[Link for document 54310 is unavailable at this time.]

-9. Is there a simple way to navigate to Parkland's commonly used web-based applications and resources if I am not on the portal?
+12. Is there a simple way to navigate to Parkland's commonly used web-based applications and resources if I am not on the portal?

 Quick Access to Parkland's Web-Based Systems, Applications and Resources

-10. How do I access Wi-Fi at Parkland?
+13. How do I access Wi-Fi at Parkland?

 It is recommended that you use the “PCNet” network (for employees only) as opposed to the general “Parkland” network.
 The primary benefit of using “PCNet” is that it allows you to connect automatically without requiring you to sign in each day.
 Parkland Wi-Fi (Faculty and Staff Access) - Connecting to PCNet

 Yes!
 The H: drive provides each employee with 10GB of space that is backed up and only accessible by the user it is assigned to.
 All work-related files should be stored here if they do not need to be accessed by anyone else.
-For more information, please see How to access the H: (Home) drive on a Windows Computer or How to Manually Access the H: Drive on a Macintosh Computer .
+For more information, please see How to access the H: drive on a Windows Computer or How to Manually Access the H: Drive on a Macintosh Computer .
 For files that need to be accessed by multiple people in your department, please use the N:drive.
 N: Drive FAQ Please note that in order to access these drives from outside of the Parkland network, you must be on a Parkland laptop laptop that has GlobalProtect VPN installed on it.
 Microsoft OneDrive is an additional recommended option for file storage.